JOURNAL ENTRY #1

 It’s been five weeks since we escaped.
 Isa is making me go to group counseling.
 It’s as lame as it sounds.
 I mean, I get that talking about what happened is supposed to help but I don’t want to.
 I don’t want to talk about what they did to me there.
 I don’t want to talk about Evangeline.
 I just don’t want to.

-So this is the alternative.
+So, this is the alternative.
 Dr. Ling says if I won’t talk about my feelings then I have to write them down.
-I don’t see how this is any better except she says I don’t have to share it with nobody unless I want to.
+I don’t see how this is any better, but she says I don’t have to share it with anybody unless I want to.
 I don’t want to.

 Harlow goes with me to group.
-Sometimes Malachi will go too.
+Sometimes, Malachi will go, too.
 I think Malachi only goes because he spent so much time in the psych ward he doesn’t know what to do now that he’s out.
 But Harlow, she’s broken like me.
 So broke I don’t know if anybody could piece her back together ...just like me.
-She spends more time talking to people who aren’t there then she does talking to the pack.
+She spends more time talking to people who aren’t there than she does talking to the pack.
 But she’ll talk to me.
 She’ll look at me.
 She sees me.

 I see her, too.
 I see her trying to rebuild herself with paper animals.
 I see her chasing away the voices in her head as she folds those tiny scraps of brightly colored paper.
 I see her soothing herself in the way she creases the folds perfectly.
 I see that small fleeting smile as she slots each one into place and sets it with the others.

 Harlow tries to put herself back together by building her origami army but, just like me, she knows it will never work.
 She knows her paper animals can’t protect her.
 She knows paper is fragile and it takes almost nothing to make it disappear ...just like us.